sysdiglabs/charts/charts/admission-controller/README.md

 ## Troubleshooting

+### Q: I need to troubleshoot, any way to switch to `debug verbose`?
+S: Add the `LOG_LEVEL=debug` key-value to the admission configmap and respawn webhook
+    $ kubectl edit configmaps -n admission-controller admission-controller-webhook
+    $ kubectl delete pod -n <ADMISSION_NAMESPACE> -l app.kubernetes.io/component=webhook

 ### Q: I don't see `Policy Rules` honored
 S: Review the [Admission Controller - Understanding:How Policy Conditions are applied](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/admission-controller//#understanding-how-policy-conditions-are-applied)

 ### Q: I don't see `Policy Assignments` order honored
-A: It may be that you're using same namespace and image prefix on more than one assignment
+A: It may be that you're using same namespace and image prefix on more than one assignment<br/>
 S: Review the [Admission Controller - Understanding:Evaluation Order](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/admission-controller//#understanding-evaluation-order)

 ### Q: I don't see changes on `Policy Assignments` being applied on my cluster
-A: Admission Controller pull changes from the server every 5 minutes
+A: Admission Controller pull changes from the Sysdig Secure platform every 5 minutes<br/>
 S: You can wait those five minutes, or force the admission controller webhook respawn

     $ kubectl delete pod -n <ADMISSION_NAMESPACE> -l app.kubernetes.io/component=webhook